JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-first-class-concurrency.md

 )
 ```

 Notice the `chan` keyword in the function argument definitions.
 A `chan` is a channel.

+Next comes the arrow `<-` that shows which way the data flows in relation to the channel.
+The `WriteOnly` function receives a channel that can only be written to.
+The `ReadOnly` function receives a channel that can only be read from.
+Being able to declare the flow of the data in relation to a channel is an important way in which channels are first-class members of the Go programming language.

 In Go, channels are a mechanism for goroutines to communicate.
-You'll run across a common phrase when working with go: "Do not communicate by sharing memory; instead, share memory by communicating."
+You'll run across a common phrase when working with go:

+> Do not communicate by sharing memory; instead, share memory by communicating.

 This means that goroutines should communicate changes through channels.
-Channels are a much safer way to share memory.
+In Go, channels are a safer and idiomatic way to share memory.

+## Communicating by sharing memory

-Here's an example of bad Go code that communicates by sharing memory.
+Here's an example of Go code that communicates by sharing memory.

 ```go
 var ints []int